martinthomson/tmi/draft-thomson-tmi.md

 # Security Considerations

-Controlling the level of participation and access intermediaries have is a security question.
+Understanding how intermediaries participate is highly relevant to the security of a protocol.
 The principles in {{principles}} are fundamentally an application of a security principle: namely the principle of least privilege
 {{?LEAST-PRIVILEGE=DOI.10.1145/361011.361067}}.

 Lack of proper controls on intermediaries in protocols has been the source of significant security problems.
-One key example is where protocols allow an intermediary to consume, modify, or generate protocol units in ways that are contrary to the interests of other protocol participants.
+A protocol is not secure if it fails to prevent an intermediary from consuming, modifying, or generating protocol units in ways that are contrary to the interests of other protocol participants.

 # IANA Considerations